Executive Recruitment Firm – Pharmaceutical

 call on hospitals.
 Their primary focus is working with managed health care or group purchasing organizations.
 These representatives spend their time getting their product on the hospital’s formulary plan.

 Getting a pharmaceutical sales job is often very trying for individuals.
 It has become increasingly competitive.
-Getting into the industry takes effort and is not for the meek.
-Obtaining a position may involve multiple interviews and the ability to endure rejections.
+Getting a job in pharmaceutical sales takes effort and is not for the meek.
+Obtaining a job in pharmaceutical sales may involve multiple interviews and the ability to endure rejections.

-If you are interested in a career in pharmaceutical sales, you will need a bachelor’s degree (preferably in business, marketing or life science).
-Also, most companies often require a grade point average of 2.8 or above to qualify for interview.
+If you are interested in a job in pharmaceutical sales, you will need a bachelor’s degree (preferably in business, marketing or life science).
+Also, most pharmaceutical companies often require a grade point average of 2.8 or above to qualify for a pharmaceutical sales interview.
 Some entry- level sales positions are available, but most require 1-2 years of proven success in outside sales.
 Most prefer tangible product sales experience such as copier sales, telecommunications or consumer product sales.

 For those that desire a challenge, pharmaceutical sales jobs can offer great rewards.
-Most companies offer a competitive base salary.
-Starting salaries can range from $40,000 to $60,000 with additional compensation in commission and bonus plans.
-Most positions offer a car allowance, mileage or company car.
+Pharmaceutical sales companies often offer a generous base salary and the ability to earn commission.
+Starting salaries for jobs in pharmaceutical sales can range from $80-110K with additional compensation in commission and bonus plans totaling 130-150K.
+Most pharmaceutical sales jobs also offer a car allowance, mileage or company car.